Property Guides

 Not all things go smoothly, and here are some common challenges that you might face while trying to sell your inherited residential property in Singapore.

-Unsold Risk – Leaving the property unsold carries some risk, so consider selling about 5% below market value if you want to sell urgently.
-Vacancy rates of about 7.1% signal soft demand in the market.
+Unsold Risk: Leaving the property unsold carries some risk, so consider pricing a little below market if you need to sell urgently.
+With private vacancy running at around 6%, demand has been moderate rather than weak.